 It is such an easy and simple recipe, relying on the flavors of mushrooms and mint, that I didn’t have trouble recollecting it after all these years.
 That’s the beauty of simple recipes!!
 You don’t need to use too many ingredients and labour for hours in the kitchen to make gastronomical delights.
-I am calling this dish of sauteed mushrooms with onion and mint a gastronomical delight because Devansh, hubby, and I are crazy about mushrooms.
+I am calling this dish a gastronomical delight because Devansh, hubby, and I are crazy about mushrooms.
 Devansh and I have same eating preferences; hubby’s palate may not always agree with ours.
 But when it comes to mushrooms, we are all on the same page.
 You can view all the mushroom recipes I have shared on the blog so far here.

 Mushroom Recipes | Sauteed Mushrooms

 - 1 fistful mint leaves

 - Peel and cut onion into disk-shaped slices, and then separate each slice into rings.
 (Don't worry if you don't get perfect rings, just make sure to separate each layer.)

 - Cut the stems off mushrooms.
 (Retain these stems, you'll be using mushrooms and the stems.)

 - Heat a pan, and add butter and onion.